WeObserve/OpenDataChallenge-CitSciManager-Alpha-version/collect/README.md

 # Collect

-Add code here for sending/uploading the datasets
+Add code here for downloading the data and meta-data from the fileserver.